 - Sandbag locations:

-- City of Napa (Memorial Stadium) – (707) 257-9520, 1340 Menlo Ave.
-Napa, CA 94558 Sandbags are given out the first Saturday of each month from 9 a.m. to 1 p.m., November through March, depending on weather conditions and when flood or flash flood is declared.
+- City of Napa Fire Department – (707) 257-9520, 770 Jackson St. Sandbags are given out the first Saturday of each month from 9 a.m. to 1 p.m., beginning November 5, 2016 and continuing through winter months, depending on weather conditions.
+When flood or flash flood is declared, sandbag operations are initiated at Napa High School parking lots, corner of Jefferson and Lincoln.
 This is a self-service program with sand and sandbags provided by the city.
 Residents should bring shovels and gloves.
 For more information, visit cityofnapa.org.

 - Make an emergency plan for your family and build a disaster supply kit.